sergio-macedo/JavaProjects/README.md

-# Javalearning
+# JavaProjects
-This is my repository to log my path in learning Java.
+This is my repository to log my path in learning Java with different projects.